MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/product-engineering-overview.md

 ms.dyn365.ops.version: Release 10.0.13
 ---

-# Engineering Change Management overview
+# Engineering change management overview

 [!include [banner](../includes/banner.md)]

 ## Feature summary

-Today’s manufacturers require strong product data management, version control and engineering change management to succeed in a world of constantly shrinking product lifecycles, increased quality and reliability requirements, as well as an increased focus on product safety.
+Today's manufacturers require strong product data management, version control and engineering change management to succeed in a world of constantly shrinking product lifecycles, increased quality and reliability requirements, as well as an increased focus on product safety.

 Engineering change management brings structure and discipline to the product data management process and enables products to be defined, released and revised in a controlled manner supported by workflows.
 Through product versions and engineering change management, it is possible to document, assess the impact of, and apply engineering changes throughout the entire lifecycle of a product.